glevinson/nlpTextAnalyser/README.md

 ## License
 Full details for the license can be seen on the license page.
 In essence, the toolkit is free to use for non-commercial use.
+Please kindly cite the work if used for any research purposes.